thurloat/thurloat.github.com/posts/2012-05-05-jackson-deserializing.rst

 There are other documented solutions to this problem that didn't fit.
 The most common was to embed type metadata into the JSON and then tell Jackson about it using configuration.
-However after looking at the JSON users would have to POST to the API, this was obiously a no-start.
+However after looking at the JSON users would have to POST to the API, this was obviously a no-start.

 .. code-block:: javascript